-You should consider immunisation against hepatitis A before you travel to certain countries - in particular the Indian subcontinent, Africa, Central and South America, parts of the Far East, and the Middle East.
+You should consider immunisation against hepatitis A before you travel to certain countries, such as the Indian subcontinent.
 Check with your practice nurse at least two weeks before you travel to see if you should have this immunisation.

 What is hepatitis A?